What is Menopause?

 The diagnosis of menopause and the transitional process is dependent on the pattern of your periods and the symptoms experienced.

-Measurements of hormone levels are not routinely done, but are most useful when early or premature menopause is suspected, when fertility appears to be reduced or after hysterectomy with conservation of ovaries where there is no bleeding pattern to follow.
+Measurements of hormone levels are not routinely done, but are most useful when early menopause or premature menopause is suspected, when fertility appears to be reduced or after hysterectomy with conservation of ovaries where there is no bleeding pattern to follow.

-Common symptoms associated with menopause are:
+Common menopause symptoms and signs are:

 - Irregular periods, absent periods, heavy bleeding